 English as a Second Language Program

-If a student does not attain the score for advancement, we will request that the student take a summer program to improve their overall English skills.
+If a student does not attain the score for advancement, we will request that he or she take a summer program to improve overall English skills.
 They will be retested at the start of the new academic school year.
 If the student has attained required score, and has not shown adequate improvement, the student will be placed on academic probation.
-If the student is not progressing in his/her English language acquisition, the student may be asked to repeat a year of school he/she may be asked to leave the school.
+If the student is not progressing in his/her English language acquisition, the student may be asked to repeat a year of school or he/she may be asked to leave the school.

 The ESL program has three levels.
-The student will be placed in level one, two, or three depending upon his/her initial TOEFL, TWE and other in-house reading, writing and speaking assessments.
-We honor each student’s different learning styles and requirements and use testing only as a guide to placement.
+The student will be placed in level one, two, or three, depending upon his/her initial TOEFL, TWE, and other in-house reading, writing, and speaking assessments.
+We honor each student’s different learning style and requirements, and we use testing only as a guide to placement.
 The student’s prior English and academic experiences are also taken into account when placing a student in ESL levels.
 Students are placed in first level classes with a PBT under 450 (45 IBT).
 Upon successful completion of the first level class, the student is placed in second level classes with a PBT of 450-500 (45-61 IBT) along with other assessments.
 Third level students are placed in ESL support if their PBT is under 550 (80 IBT).
 A student with a PBT of 550 (80 IBT) can be completely mainstreamed into our academic classes.

 Level One ESL